Patrisha-de-Boon/CMPUT404-assignment-web-client/README.md

 Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

-Similarily, example code from https://docs.python.org/3/library/re.html was used to parse responses, and examples from from https://docs.python.org/3/library/urllib.parse.html were used to encode strings.
+Similarily, example code from https://docs.python.org/3/library/re.html was used to parse responses, and examples from https://docs.python.org/3/library/urllib.parse.html were used to encode strings.
+In addition, code from Lab 2 for this class was referenced for socket handling.

 httpclient.py was also made with extensive use of documentation from https://developer.mozilla.org/en-US/docs/Web/HTTP as a reference for formatting and parsing data.